 Bagel Montrealais

-Hand-rolled wheat ring boiled in honey water then baked in wood-fired oven, denser and sweeter than New York bagel.
-Montreal's Plateau-Mont-Royal twin shops (Fairmount + St-Viateur) have run since the 1950s.
+Hand-rolled wheat ring boiled in honey water then baked in a wood-fired oven, denser, chewier and sweeter than the New York bagel, with a bigger hole.
+Montreal's twin Mile End shops, Fairmount (1949) and St-Viateur (1957), still run today.

-Eastern European Jewish migration in the 1910s brought the form; Montreal's bakers shifted to honey-water boil (vs NYC's malt) and wood-fired oven for sweeter crust.
+Eastern European Jewish migration in the early 1900s brought the form; Montreal's bakers shifted to a honey-water boil (vs NYC's malt) and a wood-fired oven for a sweeter crust.
+The two landmark bakeries both stand in the Jewish Mile End district.

 Chewy ring with caramelized sesame or poppy seed crust; the sweet hint distinguishes it from American versions instantly.